MarkusHWeisse/Editor/README.md

 Texteditor in C++ using SFML

-Interesting Aspects:
 There is a Syntaxhighlighting prototype.